7 Common Problems & Solutions of SPF Roofing

 Unlike traditional roofing, installing an SPF roof requires knowledge of the chemicals and application techniques.
 Installation requires a high degree of technical expertise and experience.

 Solution: Check to see if your potential contractors are certified and take part in industry organizations.
 The Spray Polyurethane Foam Alliance (SPFA) has an ISO-17024 compliant certification program that has multiple levels, requires the contractor to pass an exam and meet the criteria for certification.

 3. Overspray Potential

 The spray application of SPF roofing means that the wind could carry to spray onto cars and other surfaces.
 While this does not pose a health concern, it is a concern for surrounding property.

 Solution: There are multiple ways to prevent this from happening.
-Have a discussion with your contractor to ensure that they utilize industry best practices to prevent overspray.
+Discuss with your contractor to ensure that they utilize industry best practices to prevent overspray.
 If it does happen, your contractor should cover cleanup costs.

 4. Upfront Costs

-For an average 20,000 sq. foot commercial roof, it will usually cost between $4.00 and $7.00 per square foot in materials and labor to install a typical SPF roofing system.
+The cost of a spray foam roof is usually between $4.00 and $7.00 per square foot.
 Compared to other flat roofing systems, this upfront cost can be higher.

 Solution: An SPF roof pays for itself quickly with energy savings and longevity of the roof.
 You can work with your contractor to calculate potential energy savings to make sure you installed the right thickness of SPF.